facebook/mysql-5.6/_docs/getting-started.md

 ## Migrating from InnoDB to MyRocks in production

->Currently, you can't enable both InnoDB and MyRocks storage engines at the same time because it won't work in production.
+>If you want to use both InnoDB and MyRocks within the same instance, set `allow-multiple-engines` and remove `skip-innodb` in `my.cnf`.
+Using mixed storage engines is not recommended in production because it is not really transactional, but it's okay for experimental purposes.

 There is no online migration framework to move data between storage engines, but you will obviously want this to happen without downtime, losing data, or returning inaccurate results.
 You need to move logical data from the source MySQL server with the InnoDB engine and load it into the destination MySQL server with the MyRocks engine.